SaschaHeyer/Named-Entity-Recognition/documentation/step-3-upload-dataset.md

 ## Dataset description

 This example project is using the popular CoNLL 2002 dataset.
-The csv consists of multiple rows each containg a word with the corresponding tag.
+The csv consists of multiple rows each containing a word with the corresponding tag.
 Multiple rows are building a single sentence.

 The dataset itself contains different tags
 * geo = Geographical Entity